biletnam/movie-theater-app/README.md

 * gem 'bootstrap-sass', '~> 3.3.6' - A gem to install the bootstrap css framework
 * gem 'credit_card_validations' - A gem that adds a validator to check whether or not a given number actually falls within the ranges of possible numbers
-* gem 'sendgrid' - A gem to set up email sending services with action mailer and the sendgrid smtp api
+* gem 'sendgrid' - A gem to set up email sending services with action mailer and the SendGrid smtp api

 * gem 'rspec-rails', '~> 3.5' - A gem that allows a user to create tests for the application
 * gem 'factory_girl_rails' - A gem used in tandem with RSpec to create factories for tests